Known issues

 The /instance_identity methods return incorrect HTTP status

-used to create an identity token, create an identity certificate, and create an IAM token.
+that are used to create an identity token, create an identity certificate, and create an IAM token.

 Confidential computing known issues